AlibabaCloudDocs/slb/intl.en-US/Developer Guide/Call SLB APIs.md

 For more information, see [RPC API signature](https://www.alibabacloud.com/help/doc-detail/66384.htm).

 SLB uses AccessKey ID and AccessKey Secret for symmetrical encryption to verify the identity of the requester.
-AccessKey is an identity credential issued to Alibaba Cloud accounts and the RAM users \(similar to the login password\).
+AccessKey is an identity credential issued to Alibaba Cloud accounts and the RAM users \(similar to the logon password\).
 The AccessKey ID is used to verify the identity of the user, and the AccessKey Secret is used to encrypt the signature string and is also the key used by the server to verify the signature string.
 The AccessKey Secret must be kept strictly confidential.

 Add the signature to the API request in the following format: